Donald Eugene Webb: Investigation

 In April 2005, an unidentified man in Detroit was found using Webb's name, age and Social Security number.
 Detroit police tracked the address to a burned-out house in a poor section of town.
 Authorities considered this a case of identity theft, however unusual.

 The FBI removed Webb from the Ten Most Wanted list on March 31, 2007.
 He was replaced by Shauntay Henderson.
 Webb held the record of being on the FBI's wanted list longer than any other fugitive until 2010, when Víctor Manuel Gerena surpassed his record.
 Although Webb was still a fugitive considered armed and dangerous by the FBI, the significant lack of leads made some investigators believe Webb had died.

 On December 4, 2015, the FBI increased their reward to $100,000 for information leading to the arrest of Webb, or to the location of his remains.
 Key investigators, including the FBI special agent assigned to finding Webb, believed he was still alive.

 On June 1, 2017, Mary Ann Adams Jones, the police chief's widow (who had remarried), filed a lawsuit for civil damages against Donald Eugene Webb, his wife Lillian Webb, and Webb's stepson Stanley Webb.
 FBI investigators had announced that in 2016 they had discovered a secret room hidden behind a closet in the basement of Lillian Webb's home in North Dartmouth, Massachusetts.
 The room had not existed when Lillian purchased the home.
 Agents also discovered a cane inside the room, which they believed may have been used by Webb after being shot in the leg by Adams.
+The lawsuit had to be dropped in exchange for the revelation due to criminal and civil immunity.

 On June 15, 2017, the FBI released newly acquired photographs of Webb taken in the 1970s.
 They hoped these would aid in gaining the public's assistance in either capturing Webb or locating his remains.
 Faced with prosecution for harboring a criminal, Lillian Webb arranged to confess to police and the FBI.
 She told about sheltering Webb, and the strokes he suffered near the end of his life.
 He had been treated for four weeks in Tobey Hospital in Wareham, Massachusetts, under an assumed name for a compound fracture to his leg in 1980 after the murder.

 She led the FBI to human remains buried on the grounds of her Dartmouth home.
 On July 17, 2017, the remains were identified by FBI forensic investigators as belonging to Webb.
 The investigators found that Webb had died in 1999 after suffering multiple strokes.
 State police documents said that Webb had lived for nearly 19 years hidden by his wife in the two different houses where she lived in at that time.